pg2455/DQN-SAT/README.md

 Following Python2.7 libraries are required:
 - [pytorch](https://pytorch.org/) for deep learning models
 - [visdom](https://github.com/facebookresearch/visdom) for visualising the progress
-- [logger](https://github.com/oval-group/logger) to easily interface with visdom
+- [logger](https://github.com/oval-group/logger) to easily interface with visdom.
+This has been included in the repo as a submodule.
+A `__init__.py` file needs to be in the folder for it to be used easily.
 - [pympler](https://pythonhosted.org/Pympler/) to watch the memory usage

 ## Synthetic Data